 SUSTAINABLY SHAPING SWIMWEAR

-The primary fibres we currently use are part of a closed-loop system where pre and post-consumer materials are fed back into the production cycle to create new life.
-Our partnership with ECONYL® continues to be an important relationship as we see our swimwear come to life from their 100% regenerated fibre derived from discarded ghost fishing nets and other pre and post-consumer materials, our cooperation with ECONYL® continues to be a crucial one.
+Our present primary fibers are a part of a closed-loop system where pre- and post-consumer materials are recycled to give them new life.
+As we watch our swimsuits come to life from their 100% regenerated fibre made from abandoned ghost fishing nets and other pre and post-consumer materials, our cooperation with ECONYL® continues to be a crucial one.

 BAIIA - Ethical Swimwear Brand Melbourne

 The beliefs, education, and upbringing of creator Amber were combined to create Baiia.
 The bikini Amber, 4, borrowed from her elder sister Jasmine felt the most secure, fearless, and liberating while growing up between Australia and the Solomon Islands.
 Like other powerful women in her life, she felt empowered by this swimsuit to explore her surroundings and assume total control of herself.

 Amber pursued one of her greatest and most enduring hobbies by studying fashion design.
 She was worried about sliding into the trap of only producing items that are intended for "looking beautiful" rather than "feeling good," even though she enjoyed the knowledge she had acquired.
 So she let it go.

 Amber started writing about CSR (Corporate Social Responsibility) in the fashion industry and where it was lacking after traveling the world and earning a second degree, something she now understood all too much about.
 Amber moved back to designing after having a particularly disempowering experience buying swimwear and realizing that writing wasn't her passion.
 She was aware that the design flaw, not her own body, was to blame for her overwhelming sense of inadequacy.
 She simply needed a better swimsuit, so she started making one for herself.
 Baiia was born with a strong foundation in fashion, commerce, and design as well as a rising propensity toward always acting morally.